nodejs/ecmascript-modules/doc/api/vm.md

   * `importModuleDynamically` {Function} Called during evaluation of this module when `import()` is called.
-If this option is not specified, calls to `import()` will reject with [`ERR_VM_DYNAMIC_IMPORT_CALLBACK_MISSING`][].
-    This option is part of the experimental API for the `--experimental-modules` flag, and should not be considered stable.
+If this option is not specified, calls to `import()` will reject with [`ERR_VM_DYNAMIC_IMPORT_CALLBACK_MISSING`][]. flag, and should not be considered stable.
     * `specifier` {string} specifier passed to `import()`
     * `module` {vm.SourceTextModule}